redmonjp/thesis/README.md

 # thesis
-This project is the basis for my Masters Thesis at SUNY Polytechnic
+This project is the basis for my Masters Thesis at SUNY Polytechnic and is based on work that I pursued with Paul Ziarko in Spring 2016

 Project advisor: Roger Cavallo